Treating Tennis Elbow

 Exercises and therapy

 Your healthcare provider may give you an exercise program.
-He or she may refer you to a therapist.
-The therapist will teach you to gently stretch and then strengthen the muscles around your elbow.
+He or she may refer you to a physical therapist.
+The physical therapist will teach you how to gently stretch and strengthen the muscles around your elbow.

-Your healthcare provider may give you injections of an anti-inflammatory, such as cortisone.
+Your healthcare provider may give you injections of an anti-inflammatory medicine, such as cortisone.
 This helps reduce swelling.
 You may have more pain at first.
 But in a few days, your elbow should feel better.

 If surgery is needed